 You’ll want to compare the same metrics for your client (or yourself) and every competitor in question, so look at domain ratings, backlinks, keyword rankings, and ad spend.
 This is a marketing agency who will remain nameless:

 Be sure to download an Excel file of all the keywords the chosen competitors rank for (or as many as you can with your SEMrush subscription).
-You can copy and paste these into your master keyword research spreadsheet (you can grab a copy of our template, if you haven’t already) if you want to, or keep them separate and only copy/paste the keywords you think your client should target.
+You can copy and paste these into your master keyword research spreadsheet (you can grab a copy of if you haven’t already) if you want to, or keep them separate and only copy/paste the keywords you think your client should target.

 This is also a good opportunity to put filters on your keyword spreadsheet tabs, but in a way that allows you to keep rows linked — you don’t want search volume detaching from the keyword it belongs to.